Thermo-Coupled Early Dark Energy: Conclusion

 A scalar acting as early dark energy suggests one possible path to resolving the Hubble tension, but from a particle physics point of view, the evolution required around the time of recombination has no clear origin.
 In this work, we have investigated how a thermo-coupling to the SM neutrino fluid can give rise to time-dependent masses for both the scalar and the neutrino, resulting in the right scalings for the added energy density to rapidly redshift away soon after becoming relevant.
 We described the cosmic history of both components, and determined the values of the initial condition and interaction strength where the $H_0$ inferred from early-time data potentially aligns with measurements at late times.

 A distinctive feature of our scenario is the significant periodic variation in the mass of a neutrino eigenstate throughout its evolution, which for some parameter choices even leads to a stage of non-relativistic evolution well before recombination.
 While the observational consequences of EDE alone are well-studied, the simultaneous inclusion of this behavior (which is an automatic consequence of the specified coupling) will leave significant imprints on the CMB and matter power spectra e.g., by hastening the onset of matter domination and modifying the free-streaming scale.
 This is likely to have wide-ranging impacts on the overall fit to cosmological data including at low redshifts, which may be of some import to related puzzles such as the $S_8$ tension.
 Future studies should therefore prioritize numerical analyses that can better delineate these effects and test the model we have presented.
-Should the mere two degrees of freedom present in this model prove too restrictive as-is when confronted with data, it can easily be extended by coupling the scalar to other neutrino species, or even to a fermion in the dark sector.
+Should the mere two degrees of freedom present in this model prove too restrictive as-is when confronted with data, it can easily be extended by considering the presence of a Majorana mass term, or by coupling the scalar to other neutrino species, or even to a fermion in the dark sector.

 \acknowledgments We thank David E.\ Kaplan, Xuheng Luo, Ken van Tilburg, and Neal Weiner for useful discussions.
-AM was supported in part by the Zuckerman Postdoctoral Scholars Program.
+AM was supported by the Mortimer B. Zuckerman Foundation.
 MK was supported by NSF Grant No.\ 2412361, NASA Grant No.\ 80NSSC24K1226, and the John Templeton Foundation.